I took up Morris dancing while a student at the University of Southampton. This is how it all started and how the Red Stags came into existence.

 I think the Red Stags were in demand, and we did quite a few shows, at University Open Days, in the city and around.
 The local TV used a film of us dancing Above Bar street in Southampton for the closing credits of a weekly news program, and this was shown for well over a year.

 Today the Red Stags is a border Morris side, with both men and women dancing together, and is a member of the Morris Federation.
+The Red Stags will celebrate their 50th anniversary in 2018.

 In September 1969, Joe Smartt, Russell Meredith and myself (as Red Stags) joined a group of dancers and pipers from Newcastle, including Colin Ross – of The High Level Ranters fame – and his wife Ray Fisher (a well-known Scottish folk singer, who sadly died last year), to participate in a bagpipe festival in Strakonice, Czechoslovakia.